Introduction to Pelham Horse Bits

 When the curb rein is engaged, it magnifies pressure on the chin and poll, and it exaggerates pressure on the tongue (nutcracker effect of a two-piece snaffle mouthpiece) .
 The curb rein is used to refine the stop and teach the horse to lower his head for proper carriage.

+The Kimberwick (above and right) is the most popular of the pure Pelham bits.
 It takes a skilled rider to understand the subtleties of when to use which rein (or how to pull the combined rein pictured) and have the coordination to handle them properly.

 We certainly don’ t know everything.
 Please share your expertise and experiences.
 Comment on what is already written or Suggest a Category and Educate us about it.
 Grow Horse-Pros.com©